 7. Remote control

-Most types of sound bar include a remote control.
+Most sound bars include a remote control.
 Some also let you pair your sound bar with your TV’s remote control or will pair easily with a universal remote.
-You can add your sound bar to your TV and volume, channel, and streaming control will be from one central remote.
-Some types of sound bar also offer an app so you can control your audio from your phone or tablet.
+You can add your sound bar to your TV and control volume, channel, and streaming playback from one central remote.
+Some sound bars also work with their own dedicated app so you can control audio from your phone or tablet.

 8. Voice control

 Some sound bars are compatible with your favourite voice assistant.
-You can connect it to Google Assistant or Alexa and control it with voice commands.
+You can connect it to Google Assistant, Siri, or Alexa and control it with voice commands.
 Other types of sound bars have a virtual assistant built-in, so you can use voice commands and your sound bar will respond.

 Which sound bar is best for your home?

-As you can see, there are a lot of choices when picking a sound bar for your TV.
+As you can see, there’s a lot of choice when it comes to choosing a sound bar for your TV.
 Whether you choose a 3.1 channel sound bar or a 9.1.5 channel sound bar with extra speakers, you’ll love how your new system upgrades the audio of your TV.
+Don’t forget to consider size, placement, type of content you generally watch, and additional features as well, like Dolby Atmos or smart assistance.
+Once you run through that checklist, you’ll find the perfect sound bar match.